This post lists the top five live streaming applications for Ubuntu Linux with features, highlights, download details, and comparison.

 The installation of Restreamer is a little tricky because it’s distributed via Docker images.
 You can find the instructions to install Linux, Windows, and macOS on the below link.

 The ffscreencast is a command-line streaming application that uses the ffmpeg library.
-It leverages the power of ffmpeg and acts as a wrapper to it.
-Although it is available as a command line, you can take advantage of its powerful features such as multiple sources and recordings devices directly via the terminal.
+It leverages the power of ffmpeg and acts as a wrapper for it.
+Although it is available as a command line, you can use its powerful features, such as multiple sources and recordings devices, directly via the terminal.
 It supports multiple display setups as well.
 You can also overlay your camera feed on top of your desktop screencast.

 How to Install

 To install this application, you need to clone the git repo and then copy the contents to /bin directory for the global execution of the

 sudo cp bin/ffscreencast /usr/local/bin

 ffscreencast command from the terminal.